polterguy/phosphorusfive/FAQ.md

 [By submitting an issue here](https://github.com/polterguy/phosphorusfive/issues)

+### How do I submit a patch?

+You don't.
+For legal reasons I cannot accept patches to Phosphorus Five.
+You can fork it, submit a bug report, tap into its plugin architecture, and probably change any aspect of it without rendering your code incompatible - But I cannot accept patches to it.
+Sorry.
+If you can accurately describe your problem though, preferably with a simple to use reproducible, I would love to help you out.
+I also deeply appreciate suggestions.

 ### Who create Phosphorus Five?

 Every single line of code was created by me (Thomas Hansen), except where I use